dsobahle-blip/Bright.TV/README.md

-BrightTV ‘s CEO has an objective to grow the company’s subscription base for this financial year.
-He has approached me to provide insights that would assist CVM (Customer Value Management) team in meeting this year’s objective.
-The dataset attached contains information on the user profiles and viewer transactions for BrightTV.

- TV Subscription Revenue Declining: Analysis & Turnaround Plan*
+# BrightTV Subscription Revenue Recovery & Growth Plan

-### 1. Business Challenge*
+### 1. Business Challenge

-We are experiencing a sustained decline in subscription revenue.
-This brief outlines the analysis plan to identify root causes and deliver a data-driven turnaround strategy within 30 days.
+BrightTV is experiencing a sustained decline in subscription revenue, driven by rising churn, underperforming content, and uneven regional penetration.
+If not addressed, this trend will continue to erode market share and profitability.

 ### 2. Objective

-Deliver clear insights on why subscription revenue is declining and provide actionable recommendations to restore growth.
+# Deliver a data-driven diagnosis of revenue decline and execute a targeted turnaround plan to:

+Achieve +15,000 net new subscriptions within 90 days Reduce churn by at least 10%
+Optimize content spend by reallocating investment to high-performing channels

+### 3. Key Hypotheses

+# The analysis will focus on validating the following drivers of revenue decline:

+Churn is concentrated within specific provinces and customer segments Low-performing channels are reducing engagement and driving cancellations Content investment is misaligned with viewer demand Activation rates are declining due to onboarding friction or pricing inefficiencies

-#### 3. Scope of Analysis
+### 4. Scope of Analysis

- - Data Sources:* Subscriber billing, viewership logs, channel performance, provincial data, churn surveys
-- Focus Areas:* Channel performance, time-slot effectiveness, provincial penetration, activation & churn drivers
+# Data will be analyzed across the following dimensions:

+Subscriber behavior: activation, engagement, and churn patterns Content performance: channel viewership, retention impact, and ROI Geographic trends: provincial penetration and growth opportunities Customer feedback: churn drivers from surveys and usage behavior

-### 4. Methodology & Tools
+### 5. Methodology

-   *Phase       |  *Tool               | *Action
- - Discovery    |   MIRO               | Map hypotheses, brainstorm drivers, align cross-functional workflows
- - Planning     |   CANVA              | Timeline, milestones, and deliverable tracking
- - Processing   |   Databricks + SQL   | Clean, aggregate, and model large datasets to isolate trends
- - Insights     |   Excel              | Build dashboards, visualizations, and reports from summarized data
+# A structured analytics approach will be applied to ensure speed and accuracy:

+Data cleaning, validation, and aggregation across all sources Exploratory analysis to identify trends and anomalies Hypothesis testing to isolate root causes of revenue decline Modeling to quantify impact and prioritize opportunities

- ### 5. Key Deliverables
+### 6. Key Deliverables

-1. *Root Cause Analysis* – Data-backed explanation of revenue decline
-2. *Strategic Recommendations* – 10-point plan to fund winners, fix losers, and win back churn
-3. *Contingency Turnaround Plan* – 90-day actions with KPIs and owners
-4. *Executive Dashboard* – Weekly tracking of subs, activation, churn, and ROI by channel/province
+Revenue Bridge Analysis: Breakdown of revenue decline (churn, acquisition, ARPU) Churn Segmentation Model: Identification of high-risk customers Content ROI Analysis: Ranking of channels by engagement and profitability 90-Day Action Plan: Prioritized initiatives with clear KPIs and ownership Executive Dashboard: Weekly tracking of subscriptions, churn, and ROI

-### *6. Timeline
+### 7. Timeline (30 Days)

-Week | Milestone
-**Week 1** | Data collection & cleaning complete
-**Week 2** | Analysis complete, insights drafted **Week 3** | Recommendations + dashboard built
-**Week 3** | Final presentation to CEO + plan kickoff
+Week 1: Data acquisition, cleaning, and validation Week 2: Analysis and hypothesis testing
+Week 3: Insight development and recommendation design Week 4: Dashboard delivery, executive presentation, and implementation kickoff

-### *7. Success Criteria
+### 8. Success Criteria

-Analysis will be considered successful if it identifies:
+# This initiative will be successful if it clearly identifies:

-1. The 3 largest drivers of revenue loss
+The top 3 drivers of revenue decline
-2. Channels/markets to invest in vs. exit
+Channels and markets to scale, optimize, or exit
-3. A path to +15k net subs and -10% content cost in 90 days
+A clear, actionable path to achieving subscription growth and cost efficiency targets

-### Next Step:* Approve plan to commence data collection immediately.

-### FINAL REMARK:*
-THESE RECOMMENDATIONS AIM TO ENHANCE VIEWER EXPERIENCE, DRIVE SUBSCRIPTIONS, AND POSITION OUR TV PLATFORMS FOR SUSTAINED GROWTH AND SUCCESS.
+### 9. Expected Outcome

+This program will identify revenue leakage, reallocate investment to high-impact areas, and establish a sustainable growth engine for BrightTV’s subscription business.